valgrind-r/winedit/README.md

 # winedit
-text editor for the windows shell.
+GNU nano like alternative for windows.